Jesús Tartilán: Post-playing career

 Tartilán started his managerial career at UD Cacabelense in 1978, and was also at the helm of Cultural Leonesa in the following year.
 With the latter, he remained three seasons in Segunda División B, until being sacked in 1982.

 Tartilán was subsequently manager of SD Ponferradina in seven occasions, only split by a spell at CD Numancia in 1991.

+Death

+Tartilán died on 19 March 2024 at the age of 83 after a long illness.